Lymphoma Blood Tests: What You Need To Know | MyLymphomaTeam

 How Are Lymphoma Blood Tests Used?

-Several types of blood tests are available for people with NHL.
+Several types of blood tests are available for people with lymphoma.
 Each can reveal details about different aspects of your general health.

 Types of Blood Tests for Lymphoma

-These are the blood tests that your doctor may order to help diagnose and treat non-Hodgkin lymphoma.
+These are some of the most common blood tests that your doctor may order to help monitor lymphoma and make decisions about your treatment options:

 Complete Blood Count

 A CBC will measure how much of each type of blood cell you have in your blood.
 There are three main types of cells: red blood cells, white blood cells, and platelets.
-Here is a breakdown of what is tested for in a CBC and what its results can tell your doctors.
+Here’s a breakdown of what’s tested for in a CBC and what its results can tell your doctors.

 Red Blood Cells

 A CBC can also tell doctors if you are anemic.
-This means that you do not have enough red blood cells in your bloodstream.
-Because these cells transport oxygen throughout your body, low levels of them can make you extremely tired.
+This means that you don’t have enough red blood cells in your bloodstream.
+Because these cells transport oxygen throughout your body, low levels can make you extremely tired.
 This is one key sign of NHL.

 White Blood Cells

-The immune system’s first line of defense involves white blood cells (formerly called leukocytes), which attack bacteria and viruses that enter the blood.
+The immune system’s first line of defense involves white blood cells, which attack bacteria and viruses that enter the body.

-People who have non-Hodgkin lymphoma or are exploring a possible NHL diagnosis may also have a low white blood cell count, which may indicate a vulnerable immune system.
+People who have lymphoma may also have a low white blood cell count, which may indicate a vulnerable immune system.

 Platelets

-Known as thrombocytes, platelets are small cells that gather at sites of injury and help the blood clot.
+Known as thrombocytes, platelets are small cell fragments that gather at sites of injury and help the blood clot.

 Your doctors may also look for low platelet levels during a CBC.
-If your platelet count is too low, your blood will struggle to clot if you get injured.
+If your platelet count is too low, your blood may have difficulty clotting properly if you’re injured.
+Low platelets often suggest that the bone marrow is affected by lymphoma.

 Tumor Marker Blood Tests

-Some subtypes of non-Hodgkin lymphoma cause abnormalities in the levels of certain substances (mostly proteins) in your bloodstream.
-These substances can be measured with tests like immunophenotyping, immunohistochemistry, and flow cytometry.
+Some subtypes of NHL cause abnormalities in the levels of certain substances (mostly proteins) in your bloodstream.
+These cancer marker substances can be measured with tests like cytochemistry and immunophenotyping done by flow cytometry.

 Some tumor markers are tied specifically to one type of cancer.
 Others may be linked to several types, and a few may be related to other conditions.
-Finding these can be useful for diagnosing both B-cell and T-cell lymphoma, monitoring the severity of NHL, or determining how well your lymphoma treatment is working.
+Finding these markers can be useful for diagnosing both B-cell lymphoma and T-cell lymphoma, monitoring how severe your NHL is, or determining how well your lymphoma treatment is working.

 Lactate Dehydrogenase Tests

-Another common blood test for those diagnosed with NHL is a lactate dehydrogenase test.
-The presence of this enzyme indicates that cells are being destroyed or are dying.
-People diagnosed with non-Hodgkin lymphoma may have higher levels of lactate dehydrogenase.
-Although there can be many reasons for you to have more of the enzyme than normal in your bloodstream, one explanation is NHL.
+Another common blood test for those diagnosed with NHL is a lactate dehydrogenase (LDH) test.
+This protein shows that cells are being destroyed or are dying.
+People diagnosed with NHL may have higher levels of LDH.
+Although there can be many reasons you might have more LDH than normal in your bloodstream, one explanation is NHL.

 Plasma Viscosity Tests

-This test is designed to determine how thick your blood is.
-It can help your doctors monitor your non-Hodgkin lymphoma, particularly if you have been diagnosed with a type called Waldenström’s macroglobulinemia.
-In this condition, the body produces antibodies that make the blood thick, or viscous.
-The results of a blood viscosity test can indicate that you should be diagnosed with the condition or tell doctors whether treatments for NHL are working.
+This test is designed to determine how viscous (thick) your blood is.
+It can help your doctors monitor your lymphoma, particularly if you have been diagnosed with a type of NHL called lymphoplasmacytic lymphoma (also called Waldenström’s macroglobulinemia).
+In this condition, cancer cells produce abnormal immune proteins called antibodies that make the blood viscous.
+The results of a blood viscosity test can show whether treatments for NHL are working.

 Antibody Testing

-If you have Waldenström’s macroglobulinemia, you may also need to undergo antibody testing.
+If you have certain types of NHL, you may also need to undergo antibody testing.
 Your oncology team may choose to run a serum immunoglobulin test or a serum protein electrophoresis test.
-These results show doctors which antibodies are present in your bloodstream and their relative concentrations.
-Once again, this knowledge can help diagnose non-Hodgkin lymphoma, monitor its progression, and determine how well a particular treatment is working.
+These results show doctors which antibodies are in your bloodstream and at what levels.
+These results can help track how lymphoma is progressing or show how well a treatment is working.

 Urea and Electrolyte Testing

-When doctors test for the presence of urea and electrolytes, they are looking at how well your kidneys are working.
+When doctors test your blood for urea and electrolytes, they are looking at how well your kidneys are working.
 Your kidneys are designed to break down these substances and remove them from the body through your urine.
 If there are high levels of urea or electrolytes in your bloodstream, your kidneys may need extra support.
-Since non-Hodgkin lymphoma can affect the whole body, these tests can show whether or not the cancer is affecting kidney function.
+Because NHL can affect the whole body, these tests can show if the cancer is affecting kidney function.

 Preparing for Your Blood Test

-Most of the time, you won’t need to do anything ahead of time for your blood test.
-If you do need to prepare, you should receive specific instructions from your doctor or the lab.
-You may need to fast (refrain from eating or drinking) or adjust your medication schedule — or not take medications at all — for a certain amount of time before the test.
+Most of the time, you won’t need to prepare for your blood test.
+If you do need to do anything ahead of time, you should receive specific instructions from your doctor or the lab.
+You may need to fast (not eat or drink) or adjust your medication schedule — or not take medications at all — for a certain amount of time before the test.

-Most blood tests take only a short amount of time to perform.
-In some cases, you can even get your results within a few minutes.
-However, you should always discuss your blood tests with your doctor, who is trained to interpret your results in light of all the other medical information available and your medical history.
+Most blood tests don’t take too long.
+Sometimes, you can even get your results within a few minutes.
+However, you should always discuss your blood tests with your doctor, who’s trained to interpret your results based on the other medical information available and your medical history.
+They will have the full picture and can help you understand what the results mean for your overall health and treatment plan.

-Are you feeling anxious about getting the results of your blood tests for non-Hodgkin lymphoma?
-Did you discuss the results with your doctor?
-Share your thoughts in the comments below or by posting on MyLymphomaTeam.
+Are you feeling anxious about getting your lymphoma blood test results?
+Have you discussed the results with your doctor?
+Share your experience in the comments below, or start a conversation by posting on your Activities page.

 Sarah Winfrey is a writer at MyHealthTeam.
 Learn more about her here.